danbates1452/Attendance-Visualisation/README.md

-# attendance-visualisation
+# Attendance-Visualisation
-Final Year Project at the University of Sussex on Attendance Monitoring data visualisation
+My Dissertation Project on *Attendance Monitoring Visualisation*, at the University of Sussex (2023).

+## Motivations
+As university attendance rates continue to soar, the number of staff checking up on student attendance has stayed roughly the same.
+Sussex experiences this just as much as other universities, and as such, there is space/need for more powerful tool to visualise and filter attendance data.

+### **(WIP!)**